Unified.to

 You pay for every customer-to-integration connection.

-customers × integrations per customer × price per connection
+Cost formula: customers × integrations per customer × price per connection

 If one customer connects two systems, that's two billable units.
 If 100 customers each connect two integrations, that's 200 billable connections.

-This model is used by platforms like Merge.dev and Finch.
+Pricing model used by Merge.dev and Finch.

 2. Usage-based (API calls)